Chen Zhen (Three Kingdoms): Life

 Chen Zhen was born in Nanyang Commandery, which is around present-day Nanyang, Henan.
 When Liu Bei was Governor of the Jing Province in 209, Chen Zhen was recruited among Liu Bei's staff an attendant clerk with authority over the various commanderies.
 Chen Zhen followed Liu Bei into Yi Province.
-When the conflict was settled in 214, Liu Bei further trusted him and made him Commandant of the North District of Shu Commandery (蜀郡北部都尉).
+When the conflict was settled in 214, Liu Bei further employed him as Commandant of the North District of Shu Commandery (蜀郡北部都尉).
 Later because the commandery name was changed, he became Administrator of Wenshan (汶山太守).
 Then, he was transferred to be Administrator of Jianwei (犍為太守).

 In 225, Chen Zhen joined the court and was appointed as Master of Writing (尚書).
 Chen Zhen was further promoted to Prefect of the Masters of Writing (尚書令).
 Moreover, he was sent as an envoy to Eastern Wu.

 In 229, Sun Quan declared himself emperor.
 At the same time, Chen Zhen was appointed as Minister of the Guards (衛尉) and was sent with the perilous task to congratulate Sun Quan's ascension.
 Zhuge Liang thought highly of him and praised him in a letter wrote to his elder brother Zhuge Jin in Wu: “Xiaoqi is of honest and loyal nature even so he becomes even wiser as he grows older.
 He speaks praise of all things, is joyful and peaceful and want to bring the best to the East and the West.
 His conduct is praiseworthy.”